-B. Project Changes: You may make minor changes to your proposed project without consulting the Endowment.
+D. Project Changes: You may make minor changes to your proposed project without consulting NEH.
 However, any significant change must be approved in advance.
-You should describe and justify the changes to the Endowment in writing so that the Endowment can determine whether the new plans fall within the intent of the award.
+You should describe and justify the changes to NEH in writing so that NEH can determine whether the new plans fall within the intent of the award.

-D. Resignation or Termination: Your award may be terminated by the Endowment if, for any reason, you resign or discontinue the proposed program before the end of your fellowship term or fail to observe the award’s terms and conditions.
+F. Resignation or Termination: Your award may be terminated by NEH if, for any reason, you resign or discontinue the proposed program before the end of your Award for Faculty term or fail to observe the award’s terms and conditions.
 If you resign before the end of your term, you must return any funds received over and above those to which you are entitled.

-If during the course of your award you are unable to meet the terms of the award, then you are obliged to inform the Endowment immediately so that appropriate action may be taken.
-Because stipend payments are made in advance, it may be determined that a portion of the stipend must be returned to the Endowment; if this is the case, the Endowment will inform you of the amount that must be repaid, the basis for the calculation, and the date by which repayment must be made.
+If during the course of your award you are unable to meet the terms of the award, then you are obliged to inform NEH immediately so that appropriate action may be taken.
+Because stipend payments are made in advance, it may be determined that a portion of the stipend must be returned to NEH; if this is the case, NEH will inform you of the amount that must be repaid, the basis for the calculation, and the date by which repayment must be made.

 Text of 18 U.S.C.
 1913: